Portadown F.C.: Promotion and Premiership spells 2020-

 O'Sullivan would star with two goals in a 3–1 win over Mid Ulster rivals Glenavon in February, with the Ports picking up a further 10 points from the next 5 games, including a 4–3 win away to Newry City, having been 3–2 down in stoppage time, with some heralding 'The Great Escape' for a side whose survival hopes appeared to be gone at Christmas.
 However, the great escape wasn't to be, and the Ports 3–2 defeat away to relegation rivals Dungannon Swifts sealed their relegation after a spirited survival attempt under Currie.

 The Ports would have a relatively difficult start to life in the Championship, which saw defeats to Bangor, H&W Welders and Ballyclare Comrades, however would remain in promotion contention.
 The Ports would also defeat Dungannon Swifts in the final of the Mid-Ulster Cup, their first win and appearance in the final of the competition since 2003, and would also reach the final of the League Cup for the first time since 2011, following wins over Coagh United, Crusaders, Loughgall and Glenavon to set up a final against Linfield.

 The Ports would seal their return to the NIFL Premiership following a draw with table rivals Dundela, lifting the trophy the following week against Institute.

+Following back to back 9th place finishes under Niall Currie, and noted wins over Larne, Glentoran and Linfield, Currie would be dismissed for a second time, with legendary former Linfield and Ballymena United boss David Jeffrey returning to the game as his replacement, having being linked with the job several times historically.
+Jeffreys start to life at Shamrock Park would prove a tough one, losing his first 3 games against Carrick Rangers, Dungannon Swifts and Carrick Rangers.